Eyevou/NTLitePresets/README.md

 `all.reg`

 This is a file that contains tweaks to make Windows feel better to use.
-Included but not limited to:
+Included but not limited to: <br>
 Restoring the Windows 10 right-click menu, Cleaning folder bloat from Windows Explorer, and disabling Sticky Keys.

 `all_Hide_Settings_Options.reg`